top of page

 Established in 1865

-The Woogaroo Lunatic Asylum was Queensland's first public health institution, located on the banks of the Brisbane River near Goodna on Tuesday the 10th of January 1865.
+The Woogaroo Lunatic Asylum was Queensland's first public health institution, located on the banks of the Brisbane River near Goodna on Tuesday, January 10, 1865.
 A Border Police Station was previously located on the site, serving as a vital outpost for protecting the interests of the growing community.
-Over the years, the surrounding landscape became the location of many of the State's major institutional facilities, including prisons, an army barracks, and a migration hostel.
-On Tuesday the 10th January of 1865, under the supervision of warder, John Phillips seven prison warders (two of them women) along with ten police constables escorted 57 male and 12 female patients, female patients were under the charge of two female warders were moved from the Brisbane Gaol to the newly built asylum at Woogaroo since 1859, Queensland patients had no longer been sent to Sydney but were lodged instead at the Brisbane Gaol.
-When the asylum was ready, patients were loaded into cabs and taken down to the Brisbane River where they boarded a steamer named "Settler'.
+Over the years, the surrounding landscape became home to many of the State's major institutional facilities, including prisons, an army barracks, and a migration hostel.
+On Tuesday the 10th January of 1865, under the supervision of warder, John Phillips seven prison warders (two of them women) along with ten police constables escorted 57 male and 12 female patients, female patients were under the charge of two female warders were moved from the Brisbane Gaol to the newly built asylum at Woogaroo since 1859, Queensland patients had no longer been sent to Sydney.
+Still, they were lodged instead at the Brisbane Gaol.
+When the asylum was ready, patients were loaded into cabs and taken down to the Brisbane River, where they boarded a steamer named "Settler".
 They were conveyed down the Brisbane River to the landing point just before Woogaroo Creek.
-The embarkment was successfully managed, considering that there were 57 males and 12 females, and they were all safely lodged in their new quarters patients were accommodated in a two-storeyed brick building initially intended to be the administration block.
-Male patients were accommodated on the first floor and part of the ground floor while female patients occupied a section of the ground floor.
-A tall timber fence surrounded the building and timber outbuildings accommodated a kitchen, bathroom and staff areas.
-Dr Kersey Cannan was appointed as Superintendent and a residence was constructed for him on-site, northeast of the main asylum buildings.
+Embarkation was successfully managed, with 57 males and 12 females safely lodged in their new quarters.
+Patients were accommodated in a two-storey brick building, initially intended as the administration block.
+Male patients were accommodated on the first floor and on part of the ground floor, while female patients occupied the remainder of the ground floor.
+A tall timber fence surrounded the building, and timber outbuildings accommodated a kitchen, bathroom and staff areas.
+Dr Kersey Cannan was appointed as Superintendent, and

 Always Remembered 1865 ~ 2025

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

-Review into Wolston Park Hospital
+Review into Wolston Park Hospital Complete

 Keep updated via email free regarding website development and other news